KnowageLabs/Knowage-Documentation/installation-guide/ka_inst_relFiles.rst

 Figure 2.9: Configuration of the metadata database.

-To enable the clustering, select the number of nodes and set up the related IP address for each of them.
-The installer controls the correctness of each and that they are not repeated.
-The installation process is therefore activated.
-The installer attempts to download the installation files from the Knowage web site, for which credentials are required.
-If the connection fails and the installer cannot verify the user’s credentials, the installer asks the user if he wants to go on using the local WAR files.
-In this case the installer will check if all essential WAR files are located in the specified path, according to the components selected in the previous steps.
-It will also copy the WAR files (in the case of the offline installation) and add additional files if needed.
-All the additional tasks are hidden behind the progress bar showed in the installation wizard (refer to Figure 4.10).

-**Remark: offline manual activation.** Note that in this case the wizard, Figure 4.11, provides the instructions to ask for technical support and get the licence files that the user must manually install.
+**Remark: offline manual activation.** Note that in this case the wizard, Figure 2.12, provides the instructions to ask for technical support and get the licence files that the user must manually install.

--**Step 9.**\ (Figure 4.12) The installation succeded.
+-**Step 9.**\ (Figure 2.13) The installation succeded.
 The user can now choose if to visit the Knowage website and click "Finish" to exit setup.

 .. image:: media/image16.png

-Figure 4.9: Clustering.
+Figure 2.10: Clustering.

 .. image:: media/image17.png

-Figure 4.10: Additional tasks.
+Figure 2.11: Additional tasks.

 .. image:: media/image18.png

-Figure 4.11: Offline manual activation.
+Figure 2.12: Offline manual activation.

 .. image:: media/image19.png

-Figure 4.12: End of the installation.
+Figure 2.13: End of the installation.